Dickie Thon: Potential and beaning

 By 1984, Thon was drawing excitement about his potential.
 "He's already the best shortstop in the league," said Craig Reynolds, whom Thon had replaced as the Astro shortstop.
 Al Rosen, Thon's general manager, said, "when I see Dickie Thon, I see a future Hall of Famer."
 His career was permanently altered on April 8, 1984, when he was hit in the face by Mike Torrez's fastball.
 Bill James thinks Thon might have been a Hall of Famer had the injury not occurred.
 The pitch broke the orbital bone around his left eye and ended his 1984 season.
 He returned in 1985, but had problems with depth perception that permanently hampered his potential.
 In 1991, Thon received the Tony Conigliaro Award in recognition of his recovery from this severe injury.

 In 2013, Thon said, "I couldn't see the ball very well after I got hit in my left eye.
 I had to make adjustments, and open up a little bit and see the ball better.
 It's tough to do that in the big leagues, but I did manage to play 10 [more] years."
 He viewed the injury as just one bad moment in a life filled mostly with blessings: "I've had a lot of good things happen to me.
 I try to think about it that way."

 Personal life

-Thon's son, Dickie Joe Thon, was selected by the Toronto Blue Jays in the 5th round, 156th overall in the June 2010 baseball draft and played the 2016 season for the Dunedin Blue Jays.
+On December 15, 2025, Thon donated a kidney to his son, Dickie Joe Thon, who is known as "Joe".
+Joe was selected by the Toronto Blue Jays in the fifth round (156th overall) in the 2010 MLB draft and played the 2016 season for the Dunedin Blue Jays.
 Thon joined the Astros coaching staff in 2021, and in 2022, the junior Thon was named manager for the Fayetteville Woodpeckers, the Low-A club for the Astros.
+For the 2025 season, Joe will be on the coaching staff of the Los Angeles Dodgers triple-A Oklahoma City Comets team.

 Thon was inducted into the Hispanic Heritage Baseball Museum Hall of Fame on September 13, 2003.

 As of 2013, Thon owned a Puerto Rican Winter League team in Santurce.
 He is a devout Catholic.